enaml-ops/omg-cli/README.md

 *download a bundled plugin from a omg release or build your own* *available plugin types are `cloudconfig` or `product` for more info about how to build a plugin take a look at one of the bundled plugins (ie. https://github.com/enaml-ops/omg-cli/tree/master/cloudconfigs/aws)*

+### Version Compatibility

+currently uses pluginlib v1 w/ protocol version 2. will not work with plugins prior to version 1.

 ### how we do bosh / cloud config / deployments
 composes bosh-init, enaml and plugins to create a simple cli installer